-Certain reclassifications were made to prior year amounts to conform to the current year presentation.
+Certain reclassifications were made to prior year amounts to conform to the current year presentation, as discussed further in Note 16.
 Such reclassifications had no effect on net income or total equity.

 Use of Estimates

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
 Actual results and outcomes could differ from those estimates and assumptions.
 On an ongoing basis, management reviews its estimates based on currently available information.
 Changes in facts and circumstances could result in revised estimates and assumptions.